aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 If the operation fails for any reason before these respective completion events, the promise is rejected with a descriptive error.
 You should always check the reason code of a PUBACK completion to determine if a QoS 1 publish operation actually succeeded.

+> [!NOTE]
+> If you publish using the v1 client to a topic that is not allowed by a policy, AWS IoT Core service will close the connection.
+> If you publish using the v2 MQTT5 client to a topic not allowed by a policy, AWS IoT Core service will not close the connection
+> and will instead send a PUBACK with the "Not authorized" reason code.

 #### Example of publishing in the v1 SDK